ufundo/civicrm-core/README.md

 ## Usage

-After installing the extension, select it via Nav menu > Administer > Customize Data and Screens > Display Preferences, and save.
+After installing the extension, go to Nav menu > Administer > Customize Data and Screens > Display Preferences, and select which theme variation/stream you want (they start with the name 'Riverlea').

-In some instances, after upgrading CiviCRM, the theme defaults back to Civi's default theme and you will need to disable and re-enable the theme extension.